 What to Eat Before And After a Workout

-Your body is a personal machine that requires fuel to function and regular maintenance to fix everyday wear-and-tear.
-So when you start exercising, naturally, your body’s requirement of fuel and maintenance goes up.
+Your body is a personal machine that requires fuel to function and regular maintenance to fix everyday wear and tear.
+So when you start exercising, naturally, your body’s requirement for fuel and maintenance goes up.
 The right foods, eaten at timely intervals throughout the day, will ensure that your machine has the energy to sustain the increased physical activity and sufficient nutrients to repair any incurred damage.
 Read on to know how to get your pre-and post-workout nutrition right.

 What to focus on before you begin

 You need to ingest a sufficient amount of calories before starting a training session.
-Skipping a meal or not eating enough before training may reduce your exercise performance.
-Feelings of lethargy or lightheadedness may increase the chance of injury.
+Skipping a meal or not eating enough before training may reduce your exercise performance, which may lead to feelings of lethargy or lightheadedness.
+This may increase the chance of injury.

 You should aim to have a meal three to four hours before a workout.
 The focus of this meal is to top-up your energy reserves and maintain your blood glucose levels during the workout.